forem/forem/docs/installation/mac.md

 DEV requires Elasticsearch version 7 or higher.

+You have the option of installing Elasticsearch with Homebrew or through an archive.
 We recommend installing from archive on Mac.

+### Installing Elasticsearch from the archive

-The following directions were [taken from the Elasticsearch docs themselves](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/targz.html#install-macos), so check those out if you run into any issues or want further information.
+The following directions were
+[taken from the Elasticsearch docs themselves](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/targz.html#install-macos), so check those out if you run into any issues or want further information.
 Make sure to download **the OSS version** of Elasticsearch, `elasticsearch-oss`.